Here's What to Expect from Lumber at Woodworkers Source

 In hardwoods, thickness is the only standardized dimension.
 Widths and lengths are stocked in random dimensions.
 Generally the range is 4" to 12" wide, 6' to 14' long.

 So how do you get the sizes you want?

+In woodworking, you cut and/or glue to create the sizes you need.
 You can request minimum widths or lengths so that the lumber you buy is larger than your required minimum sizes.
 Scroll down to the FAQs at bottom to learn more.